zmike/zmike.github.io/_posts/2023-06-23-presenting.md

 For those of you unwilling to sort through your memorized table of frame timings, an application rendering at 60 fps must render frames in 16,666,667 nanoseconds.

-That's is over 400 times faster.
+glmark2 is over 400 times faster.

 To enumerate the slow points I found at a high level:
 * `vkGetPhysicalDeviceSurfaceCapabilitiesKHR` is doing unlimited X11 roundtrips